-Initially Chanel produced her jewelery to compliment her outfits, so they were not regarded as stand-alone pieces but a part of the whole ensemble.
+Initially Chanel produced her jewellery to compliment her outfits, so they were not regarded as stand-alone pieces but a part of the whole ensemble.
 None of these pieces were signed, and it goes without saying that these early pieces are extremely rare and require considerable expertise to authenticate them.

-It was also during this period that Chanel's collaberation with Robert Goossens began.
 Robert Goossens became Chief Designer for Chanel in 1960, though he had been working for her indirectly since 1954 through his goldsmith employer, DeGorse.
 His designs included rosary-style necklaces, long chains with beads and pearls, pate de verre eagles derived from Anglo-Saxon belt buckles, and huge Maltese cross brooches.

 Goossens designs were massive.
 He used bronze, silver, molten glass, and Swarovski crystals to create bold, photogenic ornaments.